joelbonnie/HealthStatLog/README.md

 body muscle and body water percentage has varied over the past 30 days.
 - As a user, I want to be able to save the currently inputted health statistics to file.
 - As a user, I want to be able to load previously inputted health statistics from file.

+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by inputting values in the corresponding text-boxes and clicking the "Add Log" button to add the new HealthLog.
+- You can generate the second required event related to adding Xs to a Y by inputting a date value and clicking the Delete Log' button delete a particular log.
+- You can locate my visual component by clicking the "Create Graph" button and selecting which graph to display.
+- You can save the state of my application by clicking the "Save" button.
+- You can reload the state of my application by clicking the "Load" button